sunilpy-dev/Project7/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-I Have created the password manager website using the react.js I have used the localstrorage in this project for the database management nad make this more interactive I have also added the features of passowrd hiding,copy of liks and username etc. and save Also i have added the edit and delete option sso that one can change it and if want can delete it.
+I Have created the password manager website using the react.js I have used the localstrorage in this project for the database management and make this more interactive I have also added the features of passowrd hiding,copy of liks and username etc. and save Also i have added the edit and delete option sso that one can change it and if want can delete it.
 Here are some pictures of that website